University of north carolina at chapel hill

 The ancient and the modern overlap in interesting ways ...

-Hello!
-As a native of northern Canada, I am a final-year Ph.D. candidate in French and Francophone studies at the University of North Carolina, Chapel Hill.
-My dissertation explores these questions by focusing on intertextuality between French Caribbean writers and French Renaissance conceptualizations of the book as exemplary education, and the implications that these relationships have in the context of 21st century efforts to decolonize canonized hierarchies of knowledge.
-Decolonizing hierarchies?
-What's that?
+A native of northern Canada, I am a final-year Ph.D. candidate in French Language and Literature at the University of North Carolina, Chapel Hill.
+My dissertation explores these questions by focusing on a cultivated intertextual resonance by French Caribbean novelist Maryse Condé with French Renaissance satirist François Rabelais.

-"Have you ever thought what is meant by "to gob in the basin?" ~François Rabelais - Lyon, France, 1548
+"Have you ever thought what is meant by 'to gob in the basin'?" ~François Rabelais - Lyon, France, 1548

 ~Maryse Condé - Guadeloupe, 1981

 My academic aim is to show the beautiful interactivity between ancient and current literary functions based on the notion of trans-historicized resonances in literature.
-That is, motifs or ideas that cross time and space.
+That is, motifs or praxes that cross time and space.
 This means writing about both Reformational France and the postcolonial Francophone Caribbean, advocating models of study that create transcultural spaces of broader debate.
-How are these authors' questions relevant to our lives now?
-My particular interests center on sites where religious teachings, dissent, alterity, and social power dynamics intersect.
-This includes a focus on morality and supremacist thought.
-Do those things sound pretty relevant in today's politics?

 "Well now: in good health, cough a good cough; have three drinks; merrily shake your ears, and then,